top of page

 Toe Walking

-Appointments, pediatric physio, sports physio, adolescent physio, Lausanne
+Appointments, pediatric physiotherapy, sports physiotherapy, adolescent physiotherapy, Lausanne

 Toe Walking, child physio, walking physio, adolescent physio, Lausanne